-Both trivalent inactivated vaccines and trivalent (or quadrivalent) live attenuated influenza vaccines are available.
-There are 3 types of trivalent inactivated vaccines: whole virus vaccines, split virus vaccines, and subunit vaccines.
-In most countries, whole virus vaccines have been replaced by less reactogenic split virus and subunit vaccines.
-Inactivated trivalent vaccines are the only influenza vaccines licensed for vaccination of children <2 years of age, for persons aged ≥ 50 years, and for pregnant women.
-Healthy nonpregnant individuals aged 2- 49 years may receive either trivalent inactivated vaccines or live attenuated influenza vaccines.
+Both trivalent (or quadrivalent) inactivated and live attenuated influenza vaccines are available.
+There are three types inactivated vaccines : whole-virus vaccines, split-virus vaccines, and subunit vaccines.
+In most countries, whole-virus vaccines have been replaced by less reactogenic split virus and subunit vaccines.
+Inactivated vaccines are the only influenza vaccines licensed for vaccination of children <2 years of age, for persons aged ≥50 years, and for pregnant women.
+Healthy non-pregnant individuals aged 249 years may receive live attenuated influenza vaccines.
+There are inactivated influenza vaccines licensed for ages 6 months and higher, although specific age groups vary by product.
+Inactivated influenza vaccine may be used to prevent influenza among individuals aged ≥ 6 months, including healthy persons and those with high risk medical conditions.

 Since the antigenic changes in circulating influenza viruses can occur abruptly and at different times of the year, there may be significant differences between prevailing influenza strains in the northern and southern hemispheres.
 Therefore, the composition of influenza vaccines is reviewed annually, separately for the two hemispheres.
 During years when the composition of the seasonal influenza vaccines differs antigenically between the northern and southern hemispheres, vaccines designed for one hemisphere may offer only partial protection against the prevailing strains of the other.